16 Redstone Parade NE

 Calgary Realtor fees are not fixed - all commissions are negotiable.
 The most commonly referenced benchmark is 7% on the first $100,000 of sale price plus 3% on the balance.
 On a $500,000 sale, that equals $19,000 before GST; on a $700,000 sale, $25,000 before GST.
 The 2 Percent Realty model uses 2% of total sale price - $10,000 on a $500,000 sale, $14,000 on a $700,000 sale.
 All commission terms must be confirmed in writing in the listing agreement.
 GST (5%) applies to commission amounts in Alberta.

 No - and that's an important instinct to correct early.
-The cheapest Realtor fee is only valuable if the listing achieves a strong net result.
+The cheapest Realtor fee is only valuable if the listing achieves a strong sale result.
 An agent who prices your home $30,000 too high, loses three weeks of buyer momentum while the listing sits, and then negotiates a price reduction has cost you far more than the commission savings.
 The right comparison is: which agent will price accurately the first time, generate showing activity in the first two weeks, negotiate the total contract value - price, conditions, and possession - effectively, and communicate clearly throughout?
 Commission structure is one factor in that evaluation, not the primary one.

 A practical seller roadmap from value to negotiation.